AN/FPS-16 Instrumentation Radar: FPS-16 and Project Mercury

 The C-band monopulse tracking radar (AN/FPS-16) used in the Project Mercury was inherently more accurate than its S-band conically-scanned counterpart, the Very Long Range Tracking (VERLORT) radar system.
 The AN/FPS-16 radar system was introduced at the Atlantic Missile Test Range with installations including Cape Canaveral, Grand Bahama, San Salvador, Ascension and East Grand Bahama Island between 1958 and 1961.
-The FPS-16 located on the Australian Weapons Research Establisnment Range at Woomera, in South Australia was also linked to the NASA network for Mercury and later missions.
+The FPS-16 located on the Australian Weapons Research Establishment Range at Woomera, in South Australia was also linked to the NASA network for Mercury and later missions.
 NASA Acq aid and telemetry systems were co-located with the Australian radar.

 To obtain reliability in providing accurate trajectory data, the Mercury spacecraft was equipped with C-band and S-band cooperative beacons.
 The ground radar systems had to be compatible with the spacecraft radar beacons.
 The FPS-16 radar in use at most national missile ranges was selected to meet the C-band requirement.
 Although it originally had a range capability of only 250 nmi, most of the FPS-16 radar units selected for the project had been modified for operation up to 500 nmi, a NASA requirement, and modification kits were obtained for the remaining systems.
 In addition to the basic radar system, it was also necessary to provide the required data-handling equipment to allow data to be transmitted from all sites to the computers.